jackysunhz/MyGame1/README.md

-# (TODO: your game's title)
+# I Hate Fireballs

-Author: (TODO: your name)
+Author: Jacky Sun

-Design: (TODO: In two sentences or fewer, describe what is new and interesting about your game.)
+Design: Player will need to dodge fireballs launched by a demon or suffer LETHAL consequences.

 Screen Shot: